christopher-mccormick/what_dram/README.md

 	/what_dram/what_dram_project/

+-The Admin interface can be accessed using the username: notreally and the passowrd: whatdram

+-An ideal profile for viewing the system is username: Hector and password: hector

 - The application should ideally be run using a 1440 x 900 resolution screen.

 - If a user wished to use the Spotify playlist widget they must have Spotify installed on their computer and have an account.
 As this is a minor piece of functionality it is not necessary to go through the process of acquiring these credentials if they do not already exist.